-- The stock prices used to calculate the figures in columns (i) and (ii) in the above table are as follows: \$8.91 on December 31, 2019, \$12.39 on December 31, 2020, \$19.67 on December 31, 2021, and \$16.60 on December 31, 2022.
-The stock prices used to calculate the figures in column (iii) in the above table are based on the closing prices on the vesting dates of the applicable awards. - The valuation assumptions and processes used to recalculate fair values did not materially differ from those disclosed at the time of grant. - (d) "Compensation actually paid" does not necessarily represent cash and/or equity value transferred to the applicable NEO without restriction, but rather is a value calculated under applicable SEC rules. - The dollar amounts reported in column (d) are the amounts of total compensation reported for Mr. Witter (our CEO from April 20, 2020 to present) for each corresponding year in the "Total" column of the Summary Compensation Table.
-Refer to the Summary Compensation Table as set forth on page 52 of this proxy statement. - The dollar amounts reported in column (f) are the average amounts of total compensation reported for the other Named Executive Officers for each corresponding year in the "Total" column of the Summary Compensation Table.
-Refer to the Summary Compensation Table as set forth on page 52 of this proxy statement.
-For each of 2020, 2021 and 2022, the other NEOs were:
+- The stock prices used to calculate the figures in columns (i) and (ii) in the above table are as follows: \$16.60 on December 31, 2022 and \$19.12 on December 31, 2023.
+The stock prices used to calculate the figures in column (iii) in the above table are based on the closing prices on the vesting dates of the applicable awards. - The valuation assumptions and processes used to recalculate fair values did not materially differ from those disclosed at the time of grant. - (d) "Compensation actually paid" does not necessarily represent cash and/or equity value transferred to the applicable NEO without restriction, but rather is a value calculated under applicable SEC rules. - 3 The dollar amounts reported in column (d) are the amounts of total compensation reported for Mr. Witter (our CEO from April 20, 2020 to present) for each corresponding year in the "Total" column of the Summary Compensation Table.
+Refer to the Summary Compensation Table as set forth on page 53 of this proxy statement and on page 52 of the prior year's proxy statement. - 4 The dollar amounts reported in column (f) are the average amounts of total compensation reported for the other Named Executive Officers for each corresponding year in the "Total" column of the Summary Compensation Table.
+Refer to the Summary Compensation Table as set forth on page 53 of this proxy statement and on page 52 of the prior year's proxy statement.
+For each of 2020, 2021, 2022 and 2023, the other NEOs were: